Planning a public consultation? There are just 4 words you need to consider that can save you a lot of time and effort.

-These are from the acronym RACI – Responsible, Accountable, Consulted and Informed and they can be a great basis to start your stakeholder communication strategy – or if you work in the role of a project manager or communications lead.
+RACI - the acronym that stands for Responsible, Accountable, Consulted and Informed can be a great basis to start your stakeholder communication strategy – whether you are a stakeholder manager, project manager or communications lead.

 The RACI model is great because it serves as a straightforward tool that clearly lays out roles and responsibilities, avoiding confusion during any project.